localstack/docs/content/en/aws/opensearch/index.md

 ### Storage Layout

-OpenSearch will be organized in your `DATA_DIR`, or the temporary directory (e.g., `/tmp/localstack/data`), as follows:
+OpenSearch will be organized in your state directory as follows:

 ```
 localstack@machine /tmp/localstack/data % tree -L 4